 Below is a summary of the preclinical studies performed by Amorphical and the influence of ACC on cancer:

-Cathepsin B activity was assessed in mice with subcutaneous Lewis lung carcinoma (in tandem with the reduced tumor’s growth rates) that were treated with ACC compared to control mice.
-The results showed a significant reduction in the Cathepsin B activity of the ACC-treated mice groups compared to the control group.
+Cathepsin B activity was assessed in mice with subcutaneous Lewis lung carcinoma (in tandem with the reduced tumor’s growth rates) that were treated with ACC, in comparison to control mice.
+The results exhibited a significant reduction of Cathepsin B activity for the ACC-treated mice groups, compared to the control group.

 Amorphical Strives to Revolutionize Cancer Treatment

-1. Regulates acidity in inflammatory environment,
+1. Modulates acidity in inflammatory environment;

-2. Improves/enhances immune response against the tumors and malignant cells,
+2. Improves/enhances immune response against the tumors and malignant cells;

-5. Changes cancer cells’ metabolism towards oxidative phosphorylation, and
+5. Changes cancer cells’ metabolism towards oxidative phosphorylation; and

 6. Affects the cancer cells’ genetic expressions in modes that suppress the malignant activities and the resistance to the immune system of the body.

 Amorphical’s initial clinical trials in patients with various types of terminal cancer, who had exhausted other regulated treatment options, have also indicated that ACC has anticancer potential, is a safe treatment even in relatively high doses, and does not exhibit the severe and traumatic side effects of standard cancer therapies.